PGCert Clinical Education

 Documents and information you MUST include as part of your application:

-- Personal statement (1 sheet of A4)- outlining your reasons for wishing to undertake the course, details of relevant experience and how you will be able to satisfy the teaching requirements for the assessment.
+- Personal statement - outlining your reasons for wishing to undertake the course, details of relevant experience and how you will be able to satisfy the teaching requirements for the assessment.
 You should demonstrate through the supporting statement how the course will be of direct benefit to your personal and professional development.

 - Letter of support from your manager, confirming that you are and will be engaged in teaching in your work place as part of your role and that you will be given sufficient teaching time to meet the assessment requirements for the course.
 (This can be counted as 1 of your 2 references)